porterjamesj/website/content/hiking/lt23/day21/index.md

 - End: Madonna Peak
 - Approx Miles: 10.4

-The dawn from Butler Lodge is almost more beautiful than the sunrise.
+The dawn from Butler Lodge is almost more beautiful than the sunset.

 {{< oneimage src="images/dawn.jpg" width="100" >}}

 Today's the big day.
 Mt.
 Mansfield.
 As Mooch put it, it's kind of the point of the whole trip!
 We're blessed with a clear, windless day—couldn't ask for more.

 In addition to being the trail's tallest peak, Mansfield is also very long—almost more like a small range than a single mountain.
-It has several few sub-peaks that are said to resemble a human face when viewed in profile.
+It has several sub-peaks that are said to resemble a human face when viewed in profile.

-{{< oneimage src="images/profile.jpg" width="100" caption="Photo credit @WeRmudfun on YouTube." >}}
+{{< oneimage src="images/profile.jpg" width="100" caption="The Mansfield range.
+Photo credit @WeRmudfun on YouTube." >}}

 I can sort of see it.
 If you imagine an old man's face in a 19th century political cartoon it feels a bit more plausible.
 As we approach from the south, we'll cross over the forehead, past the nose, and then on to the chin, which is the peak of the mountain, the trail, and the state!